 General sizing of illustrations that can be used for the jESE:

 - Small figure size ‐ 60 mm width

 - Medium figure size ‐ 90 mm width

 - Large figure size ‐ 120 mm width

-Cover letter to Editor must be supplied along with the manuscript, Cover letter explains briefly the scientific outcome of the manuscript and the importance of the reported results.
-It has to state clearly that the manuscript concerns original unpublished results and that the manuscript is not simultaneously in publishing procedure of some other scientific journal.
+A cover letter to Editor must be supplied along with the manuscript, Cover letter explains briefly the scientific outcome of the manuscript and the importance of the reported results.
+It has to state clearly that the manuscript concerns original unpublished results and that the manuscript is not simultaneously in the publishing procedure of some other scientific journal.
 In addition, three potential referees must be stated in the letter.

 Authors must provide an image that clearly represents the research described in the paper.
 The most relevant figure from the work, which summarizes the content, can also be submitted.
 The image should be submitted as a separate file in Step 2.

 Specifications: The graphical abstract should have a clear start and end, reading from top to bottom or left to right.
 Please omit unnecessary distractions as much as possible.

 - Image size: minimum of 800x450 pixels (WxH) and a minimum resolution of 300 dpi.
 If a larger image is sent, then please use the same ratio: 16 wide x 9 high.
 Please note that your image will be scaled proportionally to fit in the available window in TOC; a 200x112 pixel rectangle.
 Please be sure that the quality of an image cannot be increased by changing the resolution from lower to higher, but only by rescanning or exporting the image with a higher resolution, which can be set in the usual "settings" option.

 - Font: Please use Calibri and Symbol font with a large enough font size, so it is readable even from the image of a smaller size (200 x 112 px) in TOC.